pyscripter/FileSystemMonitor/README.md

 - they do not support the monitoring of specific files
 - they rely on the FindFirstChangeNotification API which gives no information about what has changed, requiring an inefficient search.

-This component was created to address these limitations and provide additional features.
+This library was created to address these limitations and provide additional features.

 ## Features
 - Easy to use, but also suitable for heavy duty monitoring